jasonthinks/simple-java-xmpp-client/README.md

+# Re-written Simple XMPP Client in Java

+Change xmpp domain according your xmpp server

+Then run below command:
+mvn compile exec:java -Dusername=[username] -Dpassword=[password]

+run with different users/password in other DOS prompt.

+Then you can chat with each other.

+Type "help" after chatting starts for commands' list.

 # Simple XMPP Client in Java

 [![Build Status](https://travis-ci.org/ltg-uic/simple-java-xmpp-client.png?branch=master)](https://travis-ci.org/ltg-uic/simple-java-xmpp-client)

 This is a simple XMPP client written in java and based on Smack.